jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Bread/Desserts/Panettone.md

 12. Divide into portions folding each piece once with one hand while dividing the rest.
 Each mold must contain precisely 1/3 grams of its volume.
 If a mold fits 1.5 L of water, we will need to use 500 g of dough.
 13. Make three fold for each dough piece and then round with a scraper.
 Set aside for 30 min.
 14. Round them again, place into molds.
 Always keep the upper part of the dough on top.
 It is not sticky.
 15. 26C 8 hour proof.
 Each degree below will make us wait 1 hour more.
 Each degree above may melt the butter too much.
-16. Make a glaze.

-### Making a glaze (neutral)

-1.
+It is done when the dough is almost near the edges of the molds.
+### Baking

+16. Apply the glaze on top.
+17. Top with coarse sugar.
+18. Bake 35 minutes 160 C until it's 96C inside.
+19. Hang them upside down overnight (the chef said it's fine to just wait until they have cooled to 28C).
+Do it fast before they collapse.

 ---
 ## Nutrition Facts: